OpenSociocracy/documentation-website/docs/glossary/index.md

 ## SoFA

 [Sociocracy For All](https://www.sociocracyforall.org/) is a great resource, we link to some of their assets in the quick starts.
-They are a a nonprofit that helps organizations, communities, workplaces and collectives to learn how to organize in a decentralized way and make their decisions with equity, efficiency, empowerment, trust and transparency using sociocracy.
+They are a nonprofit that helps organizations, communities, workplaces and collectives to learn how to organize in a decentralized way and make their decisions with equity, efficiency, empowerment, trust and transparency using sociocracy.

 ## Webapp